camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/05-database-configuration.html.md

 * `databaseType`: it's normally not necessary to specify this property as it is automatically analyzed from the database connection meta data.
 Should only be specified in case automatic detection fails.
 Possible values: {h2, mysql, oracle, postgres, mssql, db2}.
 This property is required when not using the default H2 database.
 This setting will determine which create/drop scripts and queries will be used.
 See the 'supported databases' section for an overview of which types are supported.</li>
 * `databaseSchemaUpdate`: allows to set the strategy to handle the database schema on process engine boot and shutdown.
   * `false` (default): Checks the version of the DB schema against the library when the process engine is being created and throws an exception if the versions don't match.
-  * `true`: Upon building the process engine, a check is performed and an update of the schema is performed if it is necessary.
+  * `true`: Upon building the process engine, a check is performed and an update of the schema is performed if necessary.
 If the schema doesn't exist, it is created.
   * `create-drop`: Creates the schema when the process engine is being created and drops the schema when the process engine is being closed.

 <div class="alert alert-warning">